 The Pitfalls of Rent-to-Own

-As you may have guessed...a rent-to-own isn’t always the best decision.
-While some will see benefits to this method, there are some components that you need to be aware of.
+As you may have guessed, a rent-to-own isn’t always the best decision.
+While some will see benefits to this method, there are some components that buyers should know.

-It might be best to save money in a less expensive rental until you’re able to pay off debt, provide proof of income, increase your credit, and qualify for a home loan.
+A less expensive rental allows more flexibility until you’re able to pay off debt, provide proof of income, increase your credit, and qualify for a home loan.

 Learn how to put your best financial foot forward: What to Know About Your Finances Before Buying a Home.